jakobjohansson/kiwi/README.md

 Wordpress-like installation, quick and intuitive templates, non cluttered admin page.

 ## Guide
-In VB, there's no need to touch the index.php file.
+In Verbalizer, there's no need to touch the index.php file.
 The ``views\`` folder is where all your templates go.
 You can however extend these possibilities by editing the statements in the index file.

 ###Flow.php
 Flow.php is the front page.
 This is cover-up for all kinds of pages.